muscak/Facial-Emotion-Recognition/README.md

 The objective of this project involves leveraging Deep Learning and Artificial Intelligence methodologies to develop a computer vision model.
 This model aims to precisely identify emotions in facial expressions by performing multi-class classification on images of faces, effectively associating each expression with its corresponding emotion.

+You may see some of the example images for each emotion from the training set below.

+Exact number of images for each set and for each emotion can be seen in Checking Distribution of Classes section.`

 Emotion recognition from the facial expressions using CNN

 This project has 3 sections: